In This Article

 How to Use It

 As of now, the only way to use bakuchiol is to apply it topically as a serum or lotion.
 Similar to retinol, you can apply bakuchiol before your regular moisturizers or serums.
 Since it's less harsh than retinol, you can also use it in the morning and at night for maximum effectiveness.
-Even though it doesn't make your skin more sensitive to the sun, always remember to apply sunscreen afterward if you use bakuchiol in the morning.
+Even though it likely won't make your skin more sensitive to the sun, always remember to apply sunscreen afterward if you use bakuchiol in the morning.

 What makes it even better?
 Bakuchiol isn't known to negatively interact with other skincare ingredients.
 "There are instances where you should avoid specific products when using a retinoid, such as exfoliators, toners, and benzoyl peroxide as they can cause irritation," Chwalek says.
 "However, due to bakuchiol’s natural composition, it’s safe to use with other products in your skincare regimen."